 Is God calling you to say yes to something?

 For more encouragement to lean into God’s love, read Bonnie’s bestselling 40-days of rest book Whispers of Rest and Sign Up Here for Bonnie’s FREE soul care newsletter and download 24 Rest Ideas today!

-Bonnie Gray is the author of Whispers of Rest and Finding Spiritual Whitespace, wife, and mom to two boys.
+Bonnie Gray is the author of Sweet Like Jasmine, Whispers of Rest, wife, and mom to two boys.
 An inspirational speaker featured by Relevant Magazine and Christianity Today, she’s guided thousands to detox stress and experience God’s love through soul care, encouragement, and prayer.
-She loves refreshing your soul...
+She loves refreshing your soul at...